myusf01/windsurf-recent-projects/README.md

-# Cursor
+# Windsurf

+> **Note:** This project is a fork of the [Raycast Cursor Extension][raycast-cursor-extension-link], adapted to work with Windsurf instead of Cursor.

-Control Cursor directly from Raycast
+Control Windsurf directly from Raycast

 [![raycast-cross-extension-badge]][raycast-cross-extension-link]